How to Write a Disaster Recovery Plan in 2024: Template + Examples

 Redundant systems and infrastructure

-Another section may explain how the organization implements redundant systems and infrastructure to ensure high availability and minimize downtime if a disaster occurs.
+Another section may explain how the organization implements redundant systems and IT infrastructure to ensure high availability and minimize downtime if a disaster occurs.
 This may involve duplicating critical servers, network equipment, power supplies, and storage devices using clustering, load balancing, failover mechanisms, virtualization technologies, or other measures.

 Alternate worksite